atomjump/loop-server/README.md

 # Requirements

-PHP, fully tested on PHP 5.3, 5.5, 7.0, 7.1 (with curl, php-mbstring, zip, php-xml support added),
+* PHP.
+This software has been fully tested on PHP 5.3, 5.5, 7.0, 7.1 (with curl, php-mbstring, zip, php-xml support added)
-MySQL 5+,
+* MySQL 5+
-Apache2,
+* Apache 2
-Linux server (though a Windows server may be partially functional)
+* Linux server (though a Windows server may be partially functional)

-# Recommended
+# Recommended pre-installation steps

-Modify upload size in php.ini (usually /etc/php5/apache2/php.ini)
+Modify the upload size in php.ini (found in e.g. /etc/php5/apache2/php.ini)
 ```
 upload_max_filesize = 10M
 max_execution_time = 200
 service apache2 reload
 ```

-Imagemagick can be used (Ubuntu command):
+Imagemagick can be used to handle image uploads (Ubuntu command):
 ```
 sudo apt-get install imagemagick
 ```